Governance & Support

-Sistema Aotearoa has positive partnership with the APO that provides the young people with unique, inspirational opportunities and the programme with high level support.
+Sistema Aotearoa has positive and special partnership with the Auckland Philharmonia Orchestra that provides the young people with unique, inspirational opportunities and the programme with high level support.

-The APO provides infrastructure support with a Services Agreement between the organisations that ensures a high standard of programme operation.
+The Sistema Aotearoa Trust receives no financial support from the APO, however the APO provides infrastructure support with a services agreement between the two organisations ensuring a high standard of programme operation and close partnership working.

 For more information on the APO visit their website here.

-Sistema Aotearoa is a vibrant and integrated part of the primary schools contributing students to the programme.
-(Rongomai , Sir Edmund Hillary Collegiate, Bairds Mainfreight, East Tamaki, Te Kura Kaupapa o Piripono , Wymondley Road, St John’s the Evangelist) Some teaching for junior levels takes place in the schools, with schools providing space and support for the programme.
-There is a close working relationship between the programme and schools, working together to enhance the student’s learning, participating in school events such as prizegivings, providing concert outings, disseminating information etc. Teaching staff also enjoy learning new skills alongside their students.
-Sistema Aotearoa enriches the music component at schools providing opportunities that would not otherwise exist expanding the learning environment.
+Sistema Aotearoa is proud to work with 7 partner primary schools in Ōtara.
+Sir Edmund Hillary Collegiate, Bairds Mainfreight Primary School, East Tamaki School, Te Kura Kaupapa o Piripono , Wymondley Road school, St John the Evangelist Catholic School and Rongomai School all have a close partnership with Sistema Aotearoa.
+Some teaching for junior levels takes place in the schools, with schools providing space and support for the programme.
+The schools and the programme work together to enhance student’s learning, participating in school events such as prizegivings and providing concert outings.
+Teaching staff also enjoy learning new skills alongside their students, and Sistema Aotearoa provides opportunities to expanding the learning environment.